BabaOlude/Robo-Project-Three/README.md

 #### Rubric Points
 1) My python code

-# Required Steps for a Passing Submission:
+# My Steps:
-1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
+1. I extracted features and trained an SVM model on new objects
-2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
+2. I wrote a ROS node and subscribed to `/pr2/world/points`
-3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
+3. I used filtering and RANSAC plane fittings to isolate the objects of interest from the rest of the scene.
-4. Apply Euclidean clustering to create separate clusters for individual items.
+4. I applied Euclidean clustering to create separate clusters for individual items.
-5. Perform object recognition on these objects and assign them labels (markers in RViz).
+5. I performed object recognition on these objects and assigned them labels (RViz).
-6. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
+6. I calculated the centroid (average in x, y and z) of the set of points belonging to that each object.
-7. Create ROS messages containing the details of each object (name, pick_pose, etc.) and write these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-[See the example `output.yaml` for details on what the output should look like.](https://github.com/udacity/RoboND-Perception-Project/blob/master/pr2_robot/config/output.yaml)
+7. I created ROS messages containing the details of each object (name, pick_pose, etc.) and wrote these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).(https://github.com/udacity/RoboND-Perception-Project/blob/master/pr2_robot/config/output.yaml)
+8.

+# My Results:
-8. Submit a link to your GitHub repo for the project or the Python code for your perception pipeline and your output `.yaml` files (3 `.yaml` files, one for each test world).
-You must have correctly identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world
+I identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world

-2) Yaml files that contain PickPlace request parameters: output_1.yaml, output_2.yaml, output_3.yaml.
+#### Picture Output: Yaml files that contain PickPlace request parameters: output_1.yaml, output_2.yaml, output_3.yaml.

 ### Pick and Place Setup